conceptofproof/conceptofproof.github.io/_posts/2016-08-13-openctf-tyro-infoleak.md

 2)absolute read
 {% endhighlight %}

-Basically, this program provides us with 2 functions: the ability perform a relative read, and the ability to perform an absolute read.
+Basically, this program provides us with 2 functions: the ability to perform a relative read, and the ability to perform an absolute read.

 ## Relative Read